g-mero/gmero-blog/content/_index.en.md

 draft = false
 +++

-Hi, this is the **Mori Theme** demo site, a minimal Hugo blogging theme.
-It's particularly suitable for clean personal web pages and blogs.

-This is a demo site showcasing the basic features and layout.
-Feel free to explore and customize this theme to make it your own.
+Hello, welcome to my blog!
+I'm Gmero, a developer passionate about programming and technology.
+Here, I share my learning notes, project experiences, as well as some thoughts and insights.

-You can find me on [GitHub](https://github.com/g-mero/hugo-theme-mori).
+You can find me on [GitHub](https://github.com/g-mero).